Reducing Textural Bias Improves Robustness of Deep Segmentation Models: Materials and Methods

 \subsection{Textural Noise Simulation}

-The first smoothing method used is Gaussian blur, which is produced by continuously applying a Gaussian filter to the image.
-The result resembles looking at an image behind a translucent screen hence the filter is often used to denoise images.
-Different degrees of blurring can be obtained by rendering the $\sigma$ value from the Eq.~\eqref{eq:Gaussian} \cite{law2020} where higher values of $\sigma$ gives blurrier transformations.
-In the experiment, scikit-image library's \cite{scikit-image} build-in function, \texttt{skimage.filters.gaussian()} was used.
-This was carried out five times each with $\sigma$ values 1, 2, 3, 4 and 5 to give five different degrees of Gaussian blurred datasets (named gaus1, gaus2, gaus3, gaus4, and gaus5 respectively).
-Fig.~\ref{fig:dHCP_gaus_dataset} shows example noisy images.
+\textit{Blur} is a rather unique family of MRI artefacts because it can be introduced into a scan after the acquisition stage, such as during post-processing or in the manifestation of pathological conditions \cite{osadebey2018blind}; simulating blur textural artefacts was therefore important and relevant for this study.
+We used the well-established Gaussian blur, which can be produced by continuously applying a Gaussian filter to the image.
+Different degrees of blurring can be obtained by altering the $\sigma$ parameter, where higher values of $\sigma$ give blurrier transformations.
+We employed Gaussian filters from the library \texttt{scikit-image}~\cite{scikit-image} with $\sigma$ = \{1, 2, 3, 4, 5\} to give five different degrees of Gaussian blurred datasets named gaus01-05, respectively.
+Figure~\ref{fig:dHCP_gaus_dataset} shows examples of noisy images.

-Second, we used median filters, which replace the pixel value with the median of the neighbouring pixels.
-The function \texttt{scipy.ndimage.median\_filter()} was used which takes in a variable called \texttt{size} which specifies the distance from the current pixel to the pixels that will be taken into account in generating median.
-Hence, higher values of \texttt{size} give smoother images.
-Three different degrees of median filtered images each with \texttt{size} values 2, 5 and 8 were generated (named median2, median5 and median8 respectively).
-Fig.~\ref{fig:dHCP_median_dataset} shows example noisy images.
+Second, we simulated further blur manifestations using median filters, which replace the pixel value with the median of the neighbouring pixels.
+We utilised filters from \texttt{scipy}~\cite{scipy}, each with a parameter \texttt{size} that specifies the neighbourhood distance used to compute the median where higher values of \texttt{size} result in smoother filter output.
+Three different degrees of median filtered images with \texttt{size}= \{2, 5, 8\} were generated.
+Figure~\ref{fig:dHCP_median_dataset} shows examples of median-filtered images generated in this study.